kdvolder/spring-chat-demo/src/main/resources/static/test/README.md

 ### 1. CORS and Origin Policy Tests
 These tests examine how browsers and the server handle cross-origin requests:

-- `modern-browser-sop.html`: Tests how modern browsers enforce Same-Origin Policy (SOP)
+- `modern-browser-same-origin-policy.html`: Tests how modern browsers enforce Same-Origin Policy
   - Validates same-origin vs cross-origin WebSocket behavior
   - Documents evolution of browser security policies
   - Demonstrates why some Spring Security 5.8 assumptions may no longer apply